junqi-jiang/junqi-jiang.github.io/_pages/about.md

 ---

 <sub>* equal contributions</sub>\
-<sub>🎷 publications where I'm the lead author.
+<sub>🎷 publications where I'm a lead author.
 Using this emoji because I'm a saxophonist :) </sub>